eficode-academy/kubernetes-katas/network-basic.md

 - Expose the frontend with port-forward.
 - Execute a curl command to the backend from the frontend pod

+> :bulb: If you get stuck somewhere along the way, you can check the solution in the done folder.

 ### Step by step instructions